markobarleben/bsiQuiz/README.md

 # bsiQuiz

 ![bsiQuiz](https://github.com/markobarleben/bsiQuiz/blob/master/bsiQuiz.gif)
-Works only in Safari or Chrome (Desktop)

 # Description
 bsiQuiz is a student project.
-Goal of this project was to develop a survey software especially for Civil servants and employees of public administration.
+Goal of this project was to develop a survey software especially for Civil servants and employees of public administration. </br>

+Works only in Safari or Chrome (Desktop)

 # How it works
 After sucessefully answer the security survey finaly the user get a certificate.